 2.2.
-SWOT Analysis:
+SWOT Analysis project:

 2.2.1.
-The year-long term project "SWOT Analysis" aims at enhancing and developing learners' knowledge acquired during their studies under the courses "Management: Concepts and Technologies in the 21st Century", "Microeconomics", "Macroeconomics" and "Career Seminar", as well as cultivating skills in independent analysis of key issues in corporate administration and consulting, analytical abilities and team project competencies.
-Furthermore, the "SWOT Analysis" project is unique in that it offers options for effective solutions to both the contents and instrumental aspects of the university model for training professionals in corporate management using actual data from real companies.
+The year-long project work on "SWOT Analysis" aims at enhancing and developing learners' knowledge acquired during their studies under the courses "Management: Concepts and Technologies in the 21st Century", "Microeconomics", "Macroeconomics" and "Career Seminar", as well as cultivating skills in independent analysis of key issues in corporate administration and consulting, analytical abilities and team project competencies.
+Furthermore, the SWOT Analysis project is unique in that it offers options for effective solutions to both the contents and instrumental aspects of the university model for the instruction of professionals in corporate management using actual data from real companies.
 Such tasks under the term project during the first year of studies at the HSE Graduate School of Business will help Bachelor's degree students in Management and Business Informatics integrate their theoretical knowledge into real-life application in a business context.

-The objectives of the "SWOT Analysis" term project, addressed during its execution and public defense, include the following:
+The objectives of the SWOT Analysis term project, addressed during its execution and public defense, include the following:

-• in-depth analysis and practical application of SWOT methods with the use of a real firm/company's materials;
+• in-depth analysis and practical application of SWOT methods with the use of a real company's materials;